u451f/industriekultur/README.md

 * have an entry for what happened to these places during World War II (field in geoJSON called "WWII") and after the German reunification (field in geoJSON called "Nachwende")

+## Status

+This is all work in progress.

 ## Contribute